pwolf15/tiger/README.md

-abstract syntax: data structures representing the phrase structure of programs recursion over tree data structures functional style of programming denotational semantics attribute grammars
+abstract syntax: data structures representing the phrase structure of programs recursion over tree data structures functional style of programming

+denotational semantics
+attribute grammars
+-> thes are methods for describing what programming languages do.

 lexical: of or relating to words or the vocabulary of a langauge as distinguished from its grammar and construction.